Rhymney Railway: Financial strains

-Frustrated with the difficulties of operating over the TVR into Cardiff, the Rhymney Railway submitted a Bill in the 1861 session to build an independent line between Walnut Tree and Cardiff, but this failed in Committee, although a further extension of authorised capital was permitted.
-The Bute trustees evidently wished the Rhymney Railway to succeed, for they now agreed "in consideration of the capitalisation of the rent due to them" that dividends and other interest payments should have precedence over their own financial claims.
+Frustrated with the difficulties of operating over the TVR into Cardiff, the Rhymney Railway submitted a bill in the 1861 session to build an independent line between Walnut Tree and Cardiff, but this failed in committee, although a further extension of authorised capital was permitted.
+The Bute Trustees evidently wished the Rhymney Railway to succeed, for they now agreed "in consideration of the capitalisation of the rent due to them" that dividends and other interest payments should have precedence over their own financial claims.
 The Bute Trustees were already giving the Rhymney company considerably better terms for using the dock than they had granted to the Taff Vale Railway; this was a sore point with the TVR company.

 From 1862 the profitability of the company eased a little and a modest dividend was paid.
 However the operating difficulties over the TVR section only became worse; and in 1863 the Rhymney Railway submitted a bill to make the direct line to Cardiff from Caerphilly.
-On 25 July 1864, the Rhymney Railway (Cardiff & Caerphilly) Act was passed, with further capital of £210,000.
+On 25 July 1864, the Rhymney Railway (Cardiff and Caerphilly) Act 1864 (27 & 28 Vict. c. cclxiv) was passed, with further capital of £210,000.
 The running powers between Walnut Tree and Cardiff would be extinguished, except for traffic to the new docks at Penarth, from the date of opening of the direct line.
-A separate Act on the same day gave permission for a short stub to make a connection east of Caerphilly with the Brecon and Merthyr Railway's Caerphilly branch.
+A separate act of Parliament on the same day, the Brecon and Merthyr Railway (No. 1) Act 1864 (27 & 28 Vict. c. cclxv) gave permission for a short stub to make a connection east of Caerphilly with the Brecon and Merthyr Railway's Caerphilly branch.

 In fact the construction of the line proved very difficult at a time when money was becoming very scarce; as well as labour problems the Caerphilly Tunnel gave exceptional difficulty.
 At 1 mi 173 yd in length it was a hard drive, and an unknown spring in the middle during construction proved difficult to get under control.